 Drugs gangs make huge profits from exploiting the most vulnerable - usually children and young people - who are targeted, groomed, manipulated, and coerced into drug trafficking and distribution.

-Sadly, the very nature of county lines - using children and young people to move drugs out of cities and into smaller towns and communities - means that it is happening all around the country in communities of all types.
+Sadly, the very nature of county lines - using children and young people to move drugs around rural communities, towns and cities - means that it is happening all around the country in communities of all types.

 Through our work with the Hidden Voices program, county lines stood out as a subject in need of direct focus.
-Groups saw it as a growing problem in their areas, they were highly motivated to find ways of responding to it, but they felt they needed a deeper understanding of the whole issue.
-So, Breaking County Lines was born.
+Groups saw it as a growing problem in their areas and were highly motivated to find ways of responding to it, but felt they needed a deeper understanding of the issue.
+So Breaking County Lines was born.

 About Breaking County Lines

-We hope that by using this resource you will feel informed, inspired and ready to take some action in your communities.
+We hope that by using the resource you will feel informed, inspired and ready to take action against the scourge of County Lines in your communities.

-Courses are available for church groups and for statutory organisations and agencies with adapted course materials for each type of group (both secular and faith materials are available).
-Online courses take place over three 2-hour sessions covering the four course modules: Understanding County Lines; Detection of County Lines; Protecting Children, Young People and Vulnerable Adults; and Building Resilience.
+Courses are available for church groups and statutory agencies, with adapted course materials for each type of group (both secular and faith courses and resources are available).
+Online courses take place over two 2-hour modules.

-The sessions make use of videos and other online resources to gain an understanding of county lines, how it operates in our communities and what we can do to respond.
+The sessions make use of videos and other content to gain an understanding of county lines, how it operates in our communities, and what we can do to respond.